-We expect to finance our working capital requirements for the 12 months following the date of this prospectus with the following sources of funding:
+We expect to finance our working capital requirements for the 12 months following the date of this document with the following sources of funding:

-- cash flows generated from our operating activities; - cash and cash equivalents available, which were HK\$104.1 million as of June 30, 2012; and - net proceeds to be received by our Group from the Global Offering.
+- cash flows generated from our operating activities; - cash and cash equivalents available, which were HK\$104.1 million as of June 30, 2012; and - [•] to be received by our Group from the [•].

-Based on the above, our Directors believe that we will have sufficient funds for our present working capital requirements for at least the next 12 months from the date of this prospectus.
+Based on the above, our Directors believe that we will have sufficient funds for our present working capital requirements for at least the next 12 months from the date of this document.

-For more information on our expected capital expenditure requirements, see "Financial Information - Capital Expenditures and Capital Commitments" in this prospectus.
+For more information on our expected capital expenditure requirements, please refer to the section headed "Financial Information - Capital Expenditures and Capital Commitments" of this document.